Parent's and Coaches Duties

 11. How to find a TD.
 During play, if you have a claim, complaint, or question of any kind, quietly tell your opponent that you are calling a TD, stop both clocks and raise your hand.
 A TD will come and assist you.
 Clocks must be kept running at all times, except when calling a TD.

 12. To make a claim.
 Call a TD immediately.
 Claims about positions or situations no longer in existence on the board generally cannot be considered.
+It most cases, it must be your move for you to make a claim.

 13. If you do not stop the clock.
 If you fail to stop both clocks while making a claim, you will lose whatever time elapses on your clock during the process.